Grief support groups, condolence advice, funeral etiquette and more

 A continutaion of the "When a Spouse or Partner Dies" thread.

-Started by Janka Huljaková.
-Last reply by Janka Huljaková yesterday.
+Started by Janka.
+Last reply by Janka on Tuesday.

-Started by Danny Davis.
-Last reply by Harold McKinstry on Monday.
+Started by Janka.
+Last reply by Sara Murphy on Saturday.

 John, you've been through a lot in a short time.
 Thanks for sharing something so personal.
 You are blessed to have had these two wonderful women in your life.
 I'll keep you and the whole group of us in my prayers.